How to deal with Repairs

 The Association will give the following priorities to repairs:

 These can be defined as any repair which puts the health, safety or security of the tenant or a third party at immediate risk or which affects the structure of the building adversely.
 Emergencies will be responded to within 4 hours of the defect being reported.
-Any 'essential' follow up work to be completed within 24 hours.
+Any 'essential' follow up work to be completed within 24 hours, or where specific parts are required, by appointment.

 - total loss of heating or hot water between November 1st and March 31st